logan-anderson/typesafe-openai/README.md

 [![npm version](https://badge.fury.io/js/typesafe-openai.svg)](https://badge.fury.io/js/typesafe-openai)
 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://opensource.org/licenses/MIT)

+# WARNING:

+This package is currently being worked on and the API is subject to change.
+Please do not use this package in production until it is stable.

 ## Description

 This package provides a subclass of the openAI that ensures type safety for function calling using zod.
 It does so by taking in a zod schema and converting it to a JSON schema that can be understood by the openAI API.
 It the arguments are also checked against the zod schema to ensure they are valid.